MoisesDaMata/wazuh-bruteforce-detection-lab/README.md

 # Wazuh SIEM Lab: Brute Force Detection and Investigation
 ## Objective

-The purpose of this laboratory experiment was to provide a simulation of a _brute force attack_ on a _Windows operating system_ and to show how it can be detected with the usage of _Wazuh SIEM (Security Information Event Management)_.
-The project has demonstrated the entire _Security Operations Center (SOC)_ workflow including the simulation of an attack, the ingestion of logs into the system, the generation of alerts about potential incidents, and the investigation of incidents.
+This project simulates a real-world brute force attack against a Windows system and demonstrates how it can be detected and investigated using Wazuh SIEM.

+The lab replicates a Security Operations Center (SOC) workflow including attack simulation, log collection, alert generation, and incident investigation.

-In this evaluation, the method of attack employed is one of the most commonly used by adversaries in order to obtain access without authorization through repeated attempts to log in.
+Brute force attacks are commonly used by adversaries to gain unauthorized access through repeated authentication attempts, making early detection critical for security operations.

 MITRE ATT&CK Technique: